jamenlang/GarageaTrois-PHP-Server/README.txt

 And viola, the switches are available for the echo to control

 As far as I know, there is no way to remove switches that have been added.
-If you need to start over delete the .data file that is generated from running the commands above.
+If you need to start over delete the .data directory that is generated from running the commands above.